Testing for COVID-19

 Most children do not need to get tested for COVID-19.
 Antigen tests are not recommended for children under the age of 4.
 You can read what to do if your child has symptoms of COVID-19 on the HSE website.

 If your child tests positive for COVID-19, they should stay at home for 3 full days from the day their symptoms began and avoid contact with other people.

 Check when to keep your child home from school or childcare and when they can return after isolation.

 If your child has symptoms of COVID-19 or tests positive you can read about caring for young children who cannot self-isolate.

-You may need to prove that you have recovered from COVID-19 in the last 6 months if you wish to travel abroad.
+You may need to prove that you have recovered from COVID-19 or have been vaccinated for COVID-19 if you wish to travel abroad.